School life - my recollections

 Unlike Christchurch I don't recall any corporal punishment at Redwood, I was certainly not on the receiving end although I do remember Mr Coffey as a principal who wouldn't take any crap.

 Tawa College was opened in 1961 and the Principal the whole time I was there was Eric Flaws.
 It was a big school even by the standards of the day, around 1200 pupils.
-Eric Flaws (or Fanny as we called him) ran a tight ship and with that a return to the corporal punishment of the Christchurch days, again I was not on the receiving end and I'm pretty sure it was reserved for repeat trouble makers rather than a kids who just could not learn to spell or the times tables.
+Eric Flaws (or Fanny as we called him) ran a tight ship and with that a return to the corporal punishment of the Christchurch days.
+However I was not on the receiving end and I'm pretty sure it was reserved for repeat trouble makers rather than a kids who just could not learn to spell or the times tables.

 I either walked (25mins) biked or in later years got a ride on the back of other peoples motorbikes to school.

 Although I later found out that Jim was the target of bullying at Tawa college I did not find myself on the receiving end.
 This was partly because I hung out with group of older boys one of whom Peter Hickson was my tennis and fishing buddy out of school and partly because I had two friends Murray Biggs and Richard Adams who were scuba divers muscled to the extent that nobody would mess with them.
 Murray certainly had a reputation for taking no prisoners.
+Peter went on to be the Tawa Vet for his whole career.

 Form 3 Tawa College Wellington 1968